-A Malaysian woman may have narrowly avoided becoming an unwitting “mule” after a stranger approached her and asked her to carry a bag through the security checkpoint at KLIA Terminal 2.
+A Malaysian woman narrowly avoided becoming an unwitting “mule” after a stranger approached her and asked her to carry a bag through the security checkpoint at KLIA Terminal 2.

 In a video shared online, the woman was seen rushing to the departure gate while struggling to manage her two young children.